Here are the top Institutional holders of Amarin Corporation plc (AMRN) shares

 Amarin Corporation plc (AMRN): Who are the competitors?

-The company’s main competitors (and peers) include AstraZeneca PLC (AZN) that is trading 29.88% up over the past 12 months and Ionis Pharmaceuticals Inc. (IONS) that is 27.67% higher over the same period.
-AbbVie Inc. (ABBV) is 53.88% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -1.4% from the last report on Jan 28, 2021 to stand at a total of 20.21 million short shares sold with a short interest ratio of 2.62.
+The company’s main competitors (and peers) include AstraZeneca PLC (AZN) that is trading 23.08% up over the past 12 months and Ionis Pharmaceuticals Inc. (IONS) that is -9.07% lower over the same period.
+AbbVie Inc. (ABBV) is 52.97% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 8.37% from the last report on Feb 11, 2021 to stand at a total of 20.14 million short shares sold with a short interest ratio of 3.43.